 If you are looking for fun New Year Games for kids, these three free printable New Year's Eve activities should have you covered!
 I've got a wacky mad libs New Year's Eve Printable, a New Year's Math Printable and Dice Rolling New years Eve game for kids too.
 If you want more I have added some more New Years Eve Printable Games from around the internet.
 Referral Affiliate links are used in this post.

-All of these New Year's Eve Printables can be downloaded Individualy on the Lalymom Shop Page in the Free Printables Section OR you can get the whole pack as a thank you gift for joining my newsletter:
+You can grab each of these New Year's Eve Printables individually on the Lalymom Shop Page in the Free Printables Section OR you can get the whole pack as a thank you gift for joining my newsletter:

 All of these New Years Even Activities are included in my 2021 New Year's Eve Pack!

 Happy New Year to you and yours from the Lalymom Family!

-For more Printable & Instant Download New Year's Eve Options check out these fun ideas:
+For more Printable New Year's Eve Options check out these fun ideas:

 - Printable New Year's Eve Taboo Game on Etsy

 - Printable New Year's Eve Bingo on Etsy

-- New year's Eve Emoji Family Fun Game Digital Download on Etsy
+- New year's Eve Emoji Family Fun Game Digital Printable on Etsy

 - Scategories Game for New Year's Eve Printable Activity